MaanasGantla/CS188-Final-Project/README.md

 We gather 10D vectors containing the end effector's position (x, y, z), object's position (x,y,z), and the object's orientation
 (quatx, quaty, quatz, quatw) for the N timesteps in the demo data.
 In addition, we gather the corresponding 7D action vectors for the N timesteps.
 This is done in extract_data.py.

 Using two linear layers, we train our neural network with this data.
-This is done in deep_policy.py
+This is done in deep_policy.py.

-Finally, the end effector position and object postiions/orientations are inputted to our model, outputting a 7D vector.
+Finally, the end effector position and object positions/orientations are inputted into our model, outputting a 7D vector.
 This process is continued until actions are taken that lead to a success.
-This is done in deep_inference.py, and the test_deep.py queries this policy for a number of trials to measure success.
+This is done in deep_inference.py, and test_deep.py queries this policy for a number of trials to measure success.

 ## Creating Environment
 1. Clone the repository.
-2. Follow the [installation guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.htmll) for conda.
+2. Follow the [installation guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) for conda.

 Run the following commands from the root of the repository:
 ```